Wealthify doesn't support your browser

 Why does financial literacy matter?

-Financial education gives kids the tools to develop good money habits and skills.
-In fact, children and young people who have had financial lessons at schools are more likely to save up regularly, have a bank account, and be confident managing their money2.
-A lack of financial literacy makes it more difficult for young adults to take control of their finances.
-And this could have an impact on their mental health if they’re concerned about their financial situation4.
+Financial education gives kids the tools to develop good money habits which they can take with them into adulthood.
+In fact, children and young people who have had financial lessons at schools are more likely to save up regularly, have a bank account, and be confident managing their money.2

 1. https://www.oecd.org/finance/financial-education/49319977.pdf